Sample Fitting In Worksheet

 By Colleen Messina

-1 Stacy wished she could scream and throw herself on the floor in a magnificent tantrum when she heard the news, but that didn't seem suitable.
-She was tired of moving every couple of years because of her mother's army career, and their new rural town didn't seem exciting.
+1 They were moving again.
+Stacy had wished she could scream and throw herself on the floor in a magnificent tantrum when she had first heard the news.
+She was tired of moving every couple of years because of her mother's army career, and their new rural town didn't seem very exciting.
 Whereas her brother, Tom, loved new places, Stacy felt that moving often was enough to dishearten anyone.
-She was a pretty girl in a tomboy kind of way, with hair the color of coffee with cream, and somber, chocolate brown eyes.
 Stacy wanted to feel that she belonged, but it was always a challenge.

 For the complete story with questions: click here for printable